alihaskar/ob/README.md

 in the absence of software intervention (CPU) can result in a substantial reduction in latency.

-This project presents a high-performance Matching Engine implmentation for fictious FPGA target, and demonstrates how a single stock can be traded for a set of Bid-/Ask- transactions.
+This project presents a high-performance Matching Engine implementation for a fictious FPGA target, and demonstrates how a single stock can be traded for a set of Bid-/Ask- transactions.
 On a relatively modest, and low budget FPGA, this (relatively unoptimized) implementation is capable of performing upto 40M trades per second, when maintaining a set of upto 32 active Bids and 32 active Asks.

 # Dependencies